 Florida Department of Health (FDOH), in partnership with Broward County have activate a COVID-19 closed vaccination Point of Distribution (POD) at TY Park in Hollywood.
 At this time this site is only open to sworn Police and Fire Rescue personnel over the age of 50 and K-12 school personnel.
 Additional important information regarding this site follows:

 - This site is only open to sworn Police and Fire Rescue personnel over the age of 50 and to K-12 school personnel.

-- The site will open on Tuesday, March 9th and be open Tuesdays through Saturdays from 9 a.m. to 5 p.m.
+- The site is open Tuesdays through Saturdays from 9 a.m. to 6 p.m.